JetBrains/kotlin/OBJC_INTEROP.md

 as a Swift extension, because Kotlin has no concept of extension constructors.

 Kotlin constructors are imported as initializers to Swift/Objective-C.

+### Setters

+Writeable Objective-C properties overriding read-only properties of the superclass are represented as `setFoo()` method for the property `foo`.
+Same goes for a protocol's read-only properties that are implemented as mutable.

 ### Top-level functions and properties